Size: 5.50 x 8.50 in

 Gingersnap Cat is an orange tabby feeling blue.
 Heaven’s paradise, but it’s just not home without his human family by his side.
 Not even Christmas with his feline friends can cheer him up.

-But when Heaven needs an extra paw, Gingersnap answers the call.
-Sent back to Earth, Gingersnap must help a little kitten fulfill a big destiny!
+But when Heaven needs an extra paw, Gingersnap answers the call!
+Sent back to Earth with miracle powers, Gingersnap must help a little kitten and a struggling family fulfill a big destiny.

 A Gingersnap Cat Christmas will have you laughing, cheering, and looking for the unexpected friendships in your life.
 Add this faith-affirming holiday fantasy to your Christmas traditions today!